 In April 2013, Ernst & Young, the Scheme Administrators advised that the levy to be paid by Members had been set at the mid-point (15%) of the potential ranges of between 9.5 % and 28%.
 The 15% levy at £463k (based on the Council's current claims value of £3.1m) was paid during the financial year.
 In March 2016, the Scheme Administrators then recommended that the levy should be increased to 25%, meaning that Newport City Council had an additional levy of 10% requested.
 This equated to £347k, and this was paid in 2016/17.
 A reserve was established in 2013/14 which now totals £602k to manage the risk of the levy ultimately being set at 35%.
-In addition, a provision of £150k, as detailed in note 23 is available for any outstanding claims for which Newport is responsible.

 - Insurance Claims The Council manages current insurance claims made against it on an on-going basis.
 As at 31 March 2018 the total claims outstanding were £3m.
 Claims totalling £1.5m have been included as a provision in Note 23.
-However, the remaining claims totalling an estimated £1.5m (2016/17: £2.1m) were unfinalised with significant uncertainty remaining over their final liability, and hence are shown here as a contingent liability.
-A reserve of £1.6m has been established to manage this risk.
-This does however, include a specific reserve for £250k for 'Trees Claims'.
 There are a number of claims against the Council that are not included within the insurance cover.
-These relate to discrimination, employment tribunals, copyright claims and civil litigation, it is difficult to quantify the amount of these claims and the likelihood of the liability, and the Council is disputing all of the claims. - Newport City Homes As part of the legal agreements associated with the transfer of the housing stock, the Council provided a number of property-related, employment, planning, environmental and other warranties to Newport City Homes and its funders.
-The property-related warranties are limited to £9,000 per property, and cover 9,144 separate properties.
+These relate to discrimination, employment tribunals, copyright claims and civil litigation, it is difficult to quantify the amount of these claims and the likelihood of the liability, and the Council is disputing all of the claims. - Newport City Homes As part of the legal agreements associated with the transfer of the housing stock in 2008, the Council provided a number of property-related, employment, planning, environmental and other warranties to Newport City Homes and its funders which are for a period of 35 years from the date of transfer.
+The property-related warranties are limited to £9,000 per property (as at 2008 index linked to RPI), and cover 9,144 separate properties.
 Other warranties and indemnities would only apply after Newport City Homes has committed pre-determined levels of expenditure within its Business Plan.
 To date there has been no call on these warranties. - Financial Guarantees The Council has entered into a number of agreements to act as guarantor in particular regarding the safeguarding of former employees' pension rights when their employment was transferred to third party organisations.
 There is no quantifiable liability to the Council; however there remains a potential liability in future years.